-It is a medical branch specialized in diagnosing and treating diseases of the urinary tract and urogenital disorders for both male and female urinary tracts regardless of age.
+Urology is a medical branch specialized in diagnosing and treating diseases of the urinary tract and urogenital disorders for both male and female urinary tracts regardless of age.

 All diagnostic and therapeutic procedures are performed and provided by our expert physicians, and the most qualified nurses and experienced healthcare staff at Avicenna / Atasehir Urology Clinics with the most modern medical techniques.

-Moreover, we provide the latest medical diagnostic methods such as laparoscopic surgery, open surgical and endoscopic procedures, cystoscopy, computed tomography, ultrasonography, and PSA, and uroflowmetry to obtain the best results of treatments for each patient.
+Moreover, we provide the latest medical diagnostic methods such as laparoscopic surgery, open surgical and endoscopic procedures, cystoscopy, computed tomography, ultrasonography, PSA, and uroflowmetry to obtain the best results of treatments for each patient.

 Therefore, this branch focuses on the diseases of the urinary tract, urinary bladder, prostate, and testicles, infertility and impotence in males, and urinary incontinence in females.